panjan/blog/_drafts/heater.md

 ### Flashing the Sonoff (optional)

 This step is only required if you want integration with [Home Assistant](https://www.home-assistant.io).
-Homekit and Google Assistant users can skip this as the original firmware supports both.
+Homekit and Google Home users can skip this as Sonoff supports both out of the box.

-Home Assistant doesn't support the original firmware.
+Home Assistant doesn't support the original Sonoff firmware.
 Luckily, Sonoff devices are relatively easy to flash.
 I've flashed mine with an alternative [firmware called Sonoff Tasmota](https://github.com/arendst/Sonoff-Tasmota).
 It is open-source and easy to integrate with Home Assistant.
 Some soldering and a USB-to-serial converter are required.
 There are [tutorials on flashing the Sonoff](https://www.google.com/search?q=flashing+sonoff+pow) available.

 > Never try to flash the device while connected to mains power.